LeetLLM

 Building a pipeline from scratch

-Moving from manual prompting to programmatic optimization is best understood by walking through one concrete pipeline.
-Let's build the support ticket resolver we sketched above, from signature to compiled artifact.
+Moving from manual prompting to programmatic optimization is best understood through one concrete pipeline.
+The deploy-policy resolver above can be written from signature to compiled artifact.

 Define what you want